MoRA: Mobility as the Backbone for Geospatial Representation Learning at Scale: Methodology

 \section{Methodology}

-The framework is designed to learn versatile region representations by integrating geospatial features from four distinct modalities: human mobility (modeled as a graph), Points-of-Interest (POIs) as textual data, satellite imagery as visual input, and demographic distributions represented as tabular categorical histograms.
-Figure \ref{model} illustrates the proposed methodological framework.
+The framework learns versatile region representations by combining spatial tokenization, Graph Neural Networks (GNNs), and asymmetric CLIP-based contrastive learning.
+It adopts a mobility-as-backbone architecture that aligns diverse geospatial modalities to a mobility anchor: Points of Interest (POIs) as texts, satellite imagery as visual data, and demographic distributions as tabular categorical histograms.
+Figure~\ref{model} illustrates the proposed methodological framework.